jbold569/jbold569/docs/blog/2021-07-25-agent-based-logging.md

 </figure>

 #### 30 Minute Sprint
 NXLog is definitely a very mature project.
 The documentation is dense and thorough.
 When I stumbled on their [expression language](https://nxlog.co/documentation/nxlog-user-guide/nxlog-language.html) page, I knew I was headed into power user territory.
-NXLog `Routes` process `event records`, collections of `fields`.
+NXLog `Routes` process [`event records`](https://nxlog.co/documentation/nxlog-user-guide/events-fields.html), collections of `fields`.
 The configuration file is made up of 2 main constructs, `Directives` and `Modules`.
 There are 4 types of `Modules`. `Inputs` consume event records from source systems and optionally parse incoming records. `Processors` provide functionality for transforming, buffering, and/or filtering event records. `Outputs` emit event records to a destination system.
 Lastly, `Extensions` provide extended functionality to the NXLog language. `Directives` are parameters that define the various components of the NXLog configuration.

-Several example of [buffering strategies](https://nxlog.co/documentation/nxlog-user-guide/using-buffers.html) are documented.
+Several examples of [buffering strategies](https://nxlog.co/documentation/nxlog-user-guide/using-buffers.html) are documented.
 Monitoring functionality is [lackluster](https://nxlog.co/documentation/nxlog-user-guide/monitoring.html).
 Documentation only mentions OS specific methods for ensuring NXLog runs as a service; however, collection of health metrics is not mentioned.
 There are several useful features that are only available in the enterprise version of the agent.
 Their [feature comparison](https://nxlog.co/documentation/nxlog-user-guide/about-nxlog.html#feature_comparison) section goes into more depth.
 In all, solid knowledge base backing the project.
-Almost overwhelming, but not so much so that we can't quickly get an MVP running quickly.
-Security is support via Input and Output modules that handle SSL/TLS configurations.
+Almost overwhelming, but not so much so that we can't get an MVP running quickly.
+Security is supported via Input and Output modules that handle SSL/TLS configurations.

 #### Local Setup
 After downloading the [installer](https://nxlog.co/products/nxlog-community-edition/download) and completing [installation](https://nxlog.co/documentation/nxlog-user-guide/deployment.html), create one new `*.conf` files to save the following settings: